TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/AddingMultiple/Index.rst

       :alt: Select "Create multiple pages" in the context menu
       :class: with-border

-   The **Create Multiple Pages** screen displays, with five new pages by default.
+   The :guilabel:`Create Multiple Pages` screen displays, with five new pages by default.

    .. figure:: ../../Images/ManualScreenshots/Page/MultiplePagesCreatePages.png